civicrm/civicrm-user-guide/docs/the-user-interface/menu-dashboard-and-dashlets.md

     CiviCRM).
 -   Membership Report: a table summarising information about Members tracked by CiviCRM and broken out by month.
-This includes the number of Members of each type total amounts of payments made and the number of contributions made, among other things.
+This includes the number of Members of each type, total amounts of payments made and the number of contributions made, among other things.

 ![Dashboard_homescreen](/img/the-user-interface/menu-dashboard-and-dashlets/CiviCRM_update-CiviCore-Dashboard_homescreen-en.png "Dashboard_homescreen")